holdenweb/python-training/README.md

   `brew install mongodb-community@5.0`
   `brew services start mongodb-community` ensures the server starts, and will thereafter start up on boot.
+    - alternatively, `mongod --config /opt/homebrew/etc/mongod.conf` to run interactively in a terminal (ctrl+c to quit).
+    - Note, your path may be different (may be `/usr/local/etc/mongod.conf` for Intel Macs).
+    - Remove the default `systemLog:` section from `mongod.conf` for logging to console.

 Add credentials file to
   ~/.credentials.json